 I rented this wonderful little house for a few months in Porto, Portugal.

 I usually go with Airbnb, and look for apartments or houses that have useful reviews from people who’ve stayed at least for a couple of weeks.
 I’ll also look at the neighborhood, access to public transportation, walking distance to cafes, and other day-to-day considerations.

 - Don’t try to get from Point A to Point B if it’s not working for you or no longer makes sense—especially at the expense of missing other opportunities to go somewhere else.

 - Be chill about setbacks.
 If something goes wrong or doesn’t meet your expectations, know that there absolutely is a fix.
 No one’s world is going to end over a mistake or a bump in the road.

 - It takes way more energy to be a jerk than it does to just be nice.

 Do you anticipate settling down and “establishing roots” at some point?

 Note: When I first did this interview, I didn’t anticipate establishing roots of any kind.
-Since then, COVID became unending, I got engaged, and we bought a house.
-I’m putting the finishing touches on this article a day before my wedding.
+Since then, COVID became unending, I got married, and we bought a house.

 With that said, I still don’t feel as though I’ve established roots—I never feel at home anywhere, and it’s difficult to describe why that doesn’t have to be a bad thing.
 My “home” is wherever I’m with him, and I’m lucky enough to have a fiance who is fine with me traveling whenever I want, who meets me when he can on trips that I take, and who’s open to traveling full-time once we have enough money saved up.